 “Next time I’m ordered to strip to the waist in front of a strange man, he’d better buy me dinner first.”

 This sentiment may indeed feel like a news flash for longtime hospital staff who might have never paused to consider that a patient’s medical visits are very different from merely showing up for work.

 I believe this lack of consideration is also why so many physicians and other healthcare professionals inevitably report a “Eureka!” moment when facing their own health crises.
 See my guest post, Why Physicians Must Stop Saying: “We Are All Patients (published in the British Medical Journal – BMJ)

 No matter how many years of experience listening to and treating patients they may have, they will likely announce loudly to their colleagues and beyond, for example, that hospitals are demoralizing, medical procedures frightening, lack of dignity embarrassing, symptoms distressing, dependence humiliating, the simplest of tasks exhausting, anxiety relentless, their past as a healthy person but a dim memory, and their future looming bleak and uncertain as patients.

 Familiarity may in fact breed contempt.
 Not open-faced contempt, but that wide dismissive distance between those familiar with health care as a workplace and patients who are making that long walk through the hospital doors.

 Q: Have you ever experienced a hospital workplace as both employee and patient?

-NOTE FROM CAROLYN: I wrote much more about why we seek out other women for support and help in my book, “A Woman’s Guide to Living with Heart Disease” .
+NOTE FROM CAROLYN: I wrote much more about women’s health care in my book, “A Woman’s Guide to Living with Heart Disease” .
 You can ask for it at your local library or favourite bookshop, or order it online (paperback, hardcover or e-book) at Amazon, or order it directly from my publisher, Johns Hopkins University Press (use the code HTWN to save 20% off the list price).